luisbocanegra/kde-material-you-colors/README.md

 # Commented by default
 # example below using https://github.com/vlevit/notify-send.sh to send a desktop notification
 #on_change_hook = notify-send.sh "kde-material-you-colors" "This is a test" -t 2000

+# Tint SierraBreeze decoration buttons https://github.com/ishovkun/SierraBreeze
+# Accepted values are True or False
+# Default is False
+# NOTE:
+# This WILL OVERWRITE any set colors and reload KWin
+#sierra_breeze_buttons_color = True
 ```

 And run `kde-material-you-colors` with no arguments from terminal to test it.